particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 session, most often on reset).

-Once the device downloads and runs the locked firmware, it will no longer be targeted by the Particle cloud for automatic firmware updates, until it is unlocked.
+Once the device downloads and runs the locked firmware, it will no longer be targeted by the Particle Device Cloud for automatic firmware updates, until it is unlocked.
 For more details, please read the [firmware precedence rules](#firmware-precedence-rules).